imjoy-team/kaibu/docs/api.md

 ### add_shapes(shapes, options)
 Add a vector layer with polygons

- - shapes: a list of shapes, each shape is a list of coordinates
+ - `shapes`: a list of shapes, each shape is a list of coordinates
- - options:
+ - `options`:
-    - name: String, name of the image layer
+    - `name`: String, name of the image layer
-    - shape_type: String, type of the shape, should be one of the following: "polygon", "path", "rectangle"
+    - `shape_type`: String, type of the shape, should be one of the following: "polygon", "path", "rectangle"
-    - edge_width: String, width of the edge
+    - `edge_width`: String, width of the edge
-    - edge_color: String, color of the edge, should be an hex string format, for example: `#F7350B`, you can use https://htmlcolorcodes.com/color-picker/ to pick a color.
+    - `edge_color`: String, color of the edge, should be an hex string format, for example: `#F7350B`, you can use https://htmlcolorcodes.com/color-picker/ to pick a color.
-    - face_color: String, color for filling the face, hex string format, same as `edge_color`
+    - `face_color`: String, color for filling the face, hex string format, same as `edge_color`
-    - size: Number, size of the shape
+    - `size`: Number, size of the shape
-    - label: String, label fo the shape
+    - `label`: String, label fo the shape
-    - draw_enable: Boolean, switch on the markup tool
+    - `draw_enable`: Boolean, switch on the markup tool
-    - draw_label: String, set the label for the markup tool
+    - `draw_label`: String, set the label for the markup tool
-    - draw_freehand: Boolean, switch on freehand mode for the markup tool
+    - `draw_freehand`: Boolean, switch on freehand mode for the markup tool
-    - draw_shape_type: String, choose a shape type for the markup tool, should be one of the following: "polygon", "path", "rectangle"
+    - `draw_shape_type`: String, choose a shape type for the markup tool, should be one of the following: "polygon", "path", "rectangle"
-    - draw_edge_width: Integer, set the edge width of the markup tool
+    - `draw_edge_width`: Integer, set the edge width of the markup tool
-    - draw_edge_color: String, set the edge color for the markup tool, should be an hex string format, same as `edge_color`
+    - `draw_edge_color`: String, set the edge color for the markup tool, should be an hex string format, same as `edge_color`
-    - draw_face_color: String, set the face color for the markup tool, should be an hex string format, same as `edge_color`
+    - `draw_face_color`: String, set the face color for the markup tool, should be an hex string format, same as `edge_color`
-    - draw_size: Integer, set the size for the point size for the markup tool, only used when draw_shape_type="point"
+    - `draw_size`: Integer, set the size for the point size for the markup tool, only used when draw_shape_type="point"

 Example in Python: